Sreyeesh/ResumeForge/resumes/master-resume.md

 - Built **full-stack applications** to track and manage render jobs, using **React** for the UI and **Node.js** for backend services.
 - Developed and integrated **REST APIs** to streamline project management with **ShotGrid**.
 - Managed **large MongoDB databases** for render data storage and automated **data scraping** and processing with **Python**.
+- Modernized legacy Python scripts in the rendering pipeline, enhancing workflow efficiency and reducing technical debt.

 ---